DIY Distressed Wood Look with Dry Brush Painting Technique

 Crafting Tips

-* To create a more pronounced distressed effect, sand the wood lightly before you start painting either with harsh sandpaper or a brass-bristle scrub brush.
+To create a more pronounced distressed effect, sand the wood lightly before you start painting, either with 60-80 grit sandpaper or a brass-bristle scrub brush.
 This will give the paint something to grip onto and create a more textured look.

-* Experiment with different colors and techniques.
-You can use different shades of paint, or layer different colors on top of each other, to create a more complex and interesting distressed wood look.
+You can experiment with different shades of paint or layer different colors on top of each other to create a more complex and interesting distressed wood look.

 Frequently Asked Questions